pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### Actual Result 2_2

 ### User Story 2_3
-- User Story 2.3: As an admin/regular user I can view the websites privacy policy page by clicking on the link in the footer
+- User Story 2.3: As an admin/regular user I can view the websites' privacy policy page by clicking on the link in the footer
 ### Test case steps 2_3
 1.